-and the Health and Physical Education departments.
-It also houses two gymnasiums, a swimming pool, an indoor track and a fitness center, along with the Athletic Director, Hospitality Services, and Campus Police department.
-In the Direct Services addition to this building is the Marketing/Media Services Office, Alumni office, Foundation Office, Public Relations Office, Campus Services, and Shipping and Receiving Office.
+Building 3 houses Math, Speech, and the Health and Physical Education departments.
+It also houses two gymnasiums, a swimming pool, an indoor track, and a fitness center, along with the Athletic Director, Hospitality Services, and Campus Police department.
+In the Direct Services addition to this building is the Marketing/Media Services Office, Foundation Office, Campus Services, and Shipping and Receiving Office.

-The Material Science and Sustainable Technologies curriculum are located in our newly opened Sustainable Technologies Building.
-The STB features two large labs used by the Material Science and Sustainable Technology programs.
+The Sustainable Technologies curriculum is located in the Sustainable Technologies Building.
+The STB features two large labs used by the Sustainable Technology program.
 The building also features two large forty seat classrooms and one twenty-four seat classroom.

 Art and Music are in Building 4.
-This building also houses Food Service, Student Life Office, the student newspaper (The Chieftain), and the recently established Veteran's Center.
+This building also houses food services, Student Life Office, the student newspaper (The Chieftain), and the Veteran's Center.